-Public Health is a data rich field, there are many sources for it.
-Here is a brief users guide to help ease into the exciting world of public health data.
+Public Health is a data-rich field, and there are many data sources for it.
+Here is a brief users' guide to help ease you into the exciting world of public health data.

 When do I go to journals?
 Journal articles tend to focus on small subsets of groups with specific conditions or behaviors.
-Journal articles are less about whole populations and large data sets, and more about mechanisms, treatment, programs, etc. PubMed, CINAHL, and Global Health are the major databases you will want to search,
+Journal articles are less about whole populations and large data sets and more about mechanisms, treatment, programs, etc. PubMed, CINAHL, and Global Health are the major databases you will want to search,

 What is this ICD-10?
 Its the International Statistical Classification of Diseases and Related Health Problems 10th Revision It is a way of creating a thesaurus for health conditions, a code to make sure everyone is on the same page when it comes to naming conventions for disease and causes of mortality and morbidity.
 Use it to locate causes of mortality and morbidity in many data resources.

 It's not there.
 Data is reliant on someone collecting it and measuring specific factors.
 It is common to have a reasonable research question where no one has ever collected the data necessary to find the answer.
 Some things are simply not tracked, and other factors are rare enough that data on them may be suppressed to protect individuals' identities.